maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 With everything else out of the way, let's get to the main point: bridging messages between Twilio and Matrix.

-### Matrix → Twilio
-To receive messages from Matrix, we need to implement the `HandleMatrixMessage` function that we skipped over in the network API section.

-TODO

 ### Twilio → Matrix
 To receive messages from Twilio, we need to implement the `ReceiveMessages` function that we created to handle HTTP webhooks.
 Before that, let's define the